apitable/apitable/docs/contribute/developer-guide.md

-## How to configurate the SMTP server?
+## How to configure the SMTP server?

 By default, APITable doesn't configure the SMTP server, which means you cannot invite users since it require the email sending feature.

+It is needed to modify .env configuration using self email, and restart backend server.

+``
+MAIL_ENABLED=true
+MAIL_HOST=smtp.xxx.com
+MAIL_PASSWORD=your_email_password
+MAIL_PORT=465
+MAIL_SSL_ENABLE=true
+MAIL_TYPE=smtp
+MAIL_USERNAME=your_email
+``

+In addition, some mailboxes need to be enabled in the background to use smtp.
+For details, you can search for xxx mailbox smtp tutorial.

 ## Performance problem under macOS M1 docker run?